manuelstofer/pflock/Readme.md

 };
 ```

-When using the x-each Pflock will use the the child node as a template and clone it for every item.
+When using the x-each Pflock will use the child node as a template and clone it for every item.

 ```Html
 <ul x-each="/users">